LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 from `save_at`, which correctly waits until the result is properly available on the target worker.

-This *synchronization is not performed by default*, because the non-syncronized behavior allows you to very easily implement parallelism.
+This *synchronization is not performed by default*, because the non-synchronized behavior allows you to very easily implement parallelism.
 In particular, you may start multiple asynchronous computations at once, and then wait for all of them to complete to make sure all results are available.
 Because the operations